 I hope you enjoy the journey - and figuratively or literally see yourself in the pictures.

-E.D.
-Backbone Campaign and proud member of the Mosquito Fleet.
+Co-founder and executive director of Backbone Campaign and proud member of the Mosquito Fleet.

 Almost "chronological" - For fun, let's start with last news footage of the Wednesday, Nov.
 10 Press Conference announcing Purchase Agreement: